-IV.K.3.c.i Blanks
+IV.J.3.c.i Blanks

 The analytical results of field blanks and field rinsate blanks shall be reviewed to evaluate the adequacy of the equipment decontamination procedures and the possibility of cross-contamination caused by decontamination of sampling equipment.
-The analytical results of trip blanks shall be reviewed to evaluate the possibility for contamination resulting from the laboratory-prepared
+The analytical results of trip blanks shall be reviewed to evaluate the possibility for contamination resulting from the laboratory-prepared sample containers or the sample transport containers.
+The analytical results of laboratory blanks shall be reviewed to evaluate the possibility of contamination caused by the analytical procedures.
+If contaminants are detected in field or laboratory blanks, the sample data shall be qualified, as appropriate.

-IV.K.3.c.ii Field Duplicates
+IV.J.3.c.ii Field Duplicates

-Field duplicates shall consist of two samples either split from the same sample device or collected sequentially.
+Field duplicates shall consist of 2 samples either split from the same sample device or collected sequentially.
 Field duplicate samples shall be collected at a minimum frequency of 10 percent of the total number of samples submitted for analysis.
 RPDs for field duplicates shall be calculated.

 A precision of no more than 20 percent for duplicates shall be considered acceptable for soil, rock, and sediment sampling conducted at the Facility.
 The analytical DQO for precision shall be used for water duplicates.

-IV.K.3.c.iii Method Reporting Limits
+IV.J.3.c.iii Method Reporting Limits